-As a provider focused on wellness, it is important to to let you know who you are working with and how we operate as a team.
+As providers focused on wellness, it is important to to let you know who you are working with and how we operate as a team.
 We believe that you should receive care from someone who aligns with your values.
 Kaleidoscope and this space are a manifestation of unlearning how things “should be” and learning about what truly supports our clients.
 These are the values from which we practice.

-Social Justice and advocacy
+Social Justice and Advocacy

 We believe that all people deserve a right to care in all forms; politically, economically, mentally, socially and physically.
 We recognize that we live in a country that prioritizes and values some people over others.
 We recognize that the world and the system at large impact our physical and mental wellbeing; and that in order to create a more equitable world, we must resist and dismantle oppressive systems.
-We am passionate about creating accessible spaces in the mental health field and helping people and communities rethink the way they are operating and how it might exclude certain people.
+We are passionate about creating accessible spaces in the mental health field and helping people and communities rethink the way they are operating and how it might exclude certain people.
 Our team members are advocates for more equitable, accessible spaces in their communities and more broadly.
 We believe in supporting organizations and people doing social justice work in all forms.
 When learning and growing, we first and foremost listen to the voices of the communities that we serve.
-On this website we am transparent about the accessibility of our space.
+On this website we are transparent about the accessibility of our space.
 Each clinician holds 1-2 therapy slots as a reduced fee for those who are unable to afford our session rate.
 We highly recommend Inclusive Therapists, Therapist Neurodiversity Collective, and Therapy Den as resources for finding a therapist with lived experience in a specific community.

 Collaboration

 We believe that we are stronger together.
-We work with an amazing network of professionals to provide the best care for my clients.
-We don’t view therapy and my work as just a job, but a call to serve my community.
+We believe in partnering with our clients to co-create the change they want to see for themselves and see ourselves and supportive partners in therapy, not experts.We work with an amazing network of professionals to provide the best care for our clients.
+We don’t view therapy work as just a job, but a call to serve our community.
 We are always looking for inclusive, welcoming spaces to collaborate with and to recommend to our clients as resources.
 In the therapy space, we value collaboration with our clients.
 I actively work alongside clients to co-create the care and change that they need.

 Rest and joy as an act of resistant